+Degree Requirements

-Degree Requirements: Admission to the Samuel Merritt University BSN program is dependent upon several factors, including completion of all required prerequisites with a grade of C or higher prior to the start of the program.
-A prerequisite GPA will be considered and it is strongly recommend that this GPA exceed a 3.0.
+Admission to the Samuel Merritt University BSN program is dependent upon several factors, including completion of all required prerequisites with a grade of C or higher prior to the start of the program.
+A prerequisite GPA will be considered and it is strongly recommended that this GPA exceed a 3.0.
 The HESI Admission Assessment (A2) is also used in determining admission and is required for all applicants by the deadline date for applications.
 While there are no minimum required scores, it is highly suggested that HESI A2 scores meet or exceed the national score averages.
-Successful completion of a criminal background check, required health forms and BLS for Healthcare Providers are also required prior to matriculation (See Background Check Policy, page 145).
+Successful completion of a criminal background check, required health forms and BLS for Healthcare Providers are also required prior to matriculation (See "Background Check and Drug Screen Policy").